 It’s also worth noting that even though there’s an impressive amount of old tea trees left from Ming and Qing Dynasty, an overwhelming majority of Pu Er produced nowadays are from plantation teas, which do not have a value for aging potential.

 Pu Er making follows a very typical green tea process, that’s why it is academically classified as a sun-dry green tea.
 Pu Er picking is usually one bud with two-three leaves.
 The teas are usually shade wilted to lose some moisture before being wok fried in large batch.
 The large batch of Pu Er being processed each time is the “mistake” that cause the tea’s enzyme not being damaged thoroughly, providing the basis for aging Pu Er later on.
 The hot and moist tealeaves are then rolled and shaped quickly before being evenly spread out under the sun to dry.
 Aggressively strong sun is the most preferred in Pu Er making.
 There’s a price difference between one-day dried Pu Er and two-or-multi-day dried Pu Er.

-Pu Er’s standard brewing size is 7 grams with a standard gai wan.
+Pu Er’s standard brewing size is 7 grams of loose leaf tea with a standard gai wan.
 Being one of the hardest teas, Pu Er can withstand boiling water.
-Before the gong fu method of brewing was introduced to the region, tea farmers in Yun Nan often just boil the tea directly in pots.
+Before the gong fu method of brewing was introduced to the region, tea farmers in Yun Nan often just boil the loose leaf tea directly in pots.

 It is important to use standard brewing size to not dilute any flaws of inferior tea and comprise the complexity of a good tea.